11th Annual Farm Harvest Festival

 Time: 1 to 6 p.m.

-Buses will be leaving from Thwing Center, beginning at 12:15 p.m.
+Buses will be departing from Thwing Center beginning at 12:15 p.m. through 3:00pm.

 Cost: This event is organized by the Student Sustainability Council and the Farm Administration.
 It is opened to students, faculty, staff and alumni and their families ONLY.
 The event activities are free.
 Food will be free for all CWRU affiliates with a Case ID.
 The menu will include vegetarian chili, apples, apple cider, ice cream, and fresh salads made with Farm produce by Bon Appetit.